 Our Staff and Partners

-Adia Harmon, Executive Director, is an impact-driven change agent with progressive achievements and ten plus years of experience in the areas of education administration, program management and youth development, who has owned her role as a leader, dreamer and achiever.
+Adia Harmon-Massie, Executive Director, is an impact-driven change agent with progressive achievements and over a decade of experience in the areas of education administration, program management and youth development who has owned her role as a leader, dreamer and doer.
 Adia is a proud graduate of the University of Maryland Eastern Shore, where she earned her Bachelor of Science degree in Business Administration with a concentration in Marketing and has since then contributed to the success of numerous grassroots campaigns aimed to improve health and social-based outcomes among at-risk youth and women of color across the U.S., including long-term projects in Chicago, New Orleans and Philadelphia.

-Prior to joining The Advocate Center as Program Coordinator two years ago, Adia served as Project U-Turn Associate at Philadelphia Youth Network where she collaborated with leadership at the School District of Philadelphia, the Mayor’s Office of Education, Community College of Philadelphia and numerous youth advocacy organizations to advance the work of Project U-Turn, Philadelphia's collaborative approach to dropout prevention and re-engagement put in place by former Mayor Michael Nutter.
-Adia is a native of Philadelphia, but spent thirteen years as a resident of Brooklyn, New York where she discovered her passion for educating and empowering young people, particularly those in under-resourced communities who struggle socially and emotionally.
+Prior to joining The Advocate Center as Program Coordinator three years ago, Adia served as Project U-Turn Associate at Philadelphia Youth Network where she collaborated with leadership at the School District of Philadelphia, the Mayor’s Office of Education, Community College of Philadelphia and numerous youth advocacy organizations to advance the work of Project U-Turn, Philadelphia's collaborative approach to dropout prevention and re-engagement, established by former Mayor Michael Nutter.
+Adia is a native of Philadelphia, but spent thirteen years as a resident of Brooklyn, New York where she discovered her passion for educating and empowering young people, particularly those in underserved communities who struggle socially and emotionally.